Who shot J.R.?

-"Who shot J.R.?" is an advertising catchphrase that American network CBS created in 1980 to promote the television series Dallas.
+"Who shot J.R.?" is an advertising catchphrase created in 1980 by American network CBS to promote the television soap opera Dallas.
 It referred to the fictional mystery surrounding a murder attempt against arch-villain J.R.
 Ewing (Larry Hagman) in the show's third-season finale "A House Divided".
-The mystery and its catchphrase became a global phenomenon, with international odds-makers setting odds for the culprit.
-The mystery was not resolved until the fourth episode of the fourth season titled "Who Done It" which aired eight months later, with an estimated 83 million American viewers tuning in, one of the most watched television broadcasts of all time.
+The mystery and its catchphrase became an American phenomenon, with American, Canadian and Western European odds-makers setting odds for the culprit.
+The mystery was not resolved until the fourth episode of the fourth season titled "Who Done It" which aired eight months later, with an estimated 83 million American viewers tuning in, one of the most watched television broadcasts in history.
 The catchphrase has a strong legacy in pop culture and the format helped popularize the cliffhanger ending for television series.

 Plot

-In the final scene of the 1979–80 season, J.R.
+In the final scene of season 3, J.R.
 Ewing (Larry Hagman) hears a noise outside his office, walks out to the corridor to look, and is shot twice by an unseen assailant.
 The episode, titled "A House Divided", was broadcast on March 21, 1980, and was written by Rena Down and directed by Leonard Katzman.
 Viewers had to wait all summer to learn whether J.R. would survive, and which of his many enemies was responsible.

 J.R.
-Ewing was a villain on the series who regularly double-crossed business associates, plotted against his own family, called his wife Sue Ellen (Linda Gray) a "slut", and had her committed to a sanatorium so he could take custody of their infant son John Ross.
-Essentially all the other characters on the show were suspects.
+Ewing was a villain on the series who regularly double-crossed business associates, who plotted against his own family, and who called his wife Sue Ellen (Linda Gray) a "slut" and had her committed to a sanatorium so he could take custody of their infant son John Ross.
+Almost all of the other characters on the show were potential suspects.

 Ultimately, in the "Who Done It?" episode which aired on November 21, 1980, the person who pulled the trigger was revealed to be Kristin Shepard (Mary Crosby).
 Kristin was J.R.'s scheming sister-in-law and mistress who shot him in a fit of anger.
 J.R. did not press charges, as Kristin claimed she was pregnant with his child as a result of their affair.